Summer Reading Challenge: Opportunities

 Libraries work closely with schools, and each year library staff promote the Challenge to schools in the summer term.
 Invitations are provided for children to take home to encourage families to take part.
-Book display by Cambridge Central Library, Cambridge, UK.

-For young people (aged 13 to 24) there is the opportunity to volunteer in libraries during the Summer Reading Challenge each year to support younger children taking part.
+For young people (aged 13 to 24), there is the opportunity to volunteer in libraries during the Summer Reading Challenge each year to support younger children taking part.
+Many go on to volunteer to support other library initiatives throughout the year.